flynnbr11/QMLA/README.md

 ## Overview
 QMLA is a Python package for learning the model describing data obtained by probing a quantum system.
+There are three levels to QMLA:
+* model: individual models are trained through Bayesian inference (QHL).
+* instance: QMLA protocol is implemented, involving learning and comparing models, and generating new candidate models.
+* run: a group of instances are run, targeting the same underlying system.

 QMLA is designed to run locally or else on a cluster operating PBS.
 In both cases, shared memory is achieved using a redis-server.